Use less text on mobile!

 Rock climbing helps you improve your self-esteem and mental agility.

 Rock climbing is becoming an increasingly popular activity.
 Usually, some centers help you learn how to rock climb.
-However, if you want to do it out in the wilderness, you might want to try its milder cousin, who is Bouldering.
+However, if you want to do it out in the wilderness, you might want to try its milder cousin, which is Bouldering.

 Instead of having to climb rocky mountains from their facade, you can try climbing up boulders.